 The provision of medical related benefits to employees is one of the most common benefits provided by employers.
-If an employer provides insurance or pays for medical treatment for an employee a tax liability usually arises.
+If an employer provides insurance or pays for medical treatment for an employee, an income tax liability usually arises.

-Unless one of the exemptions outlined below applies, the provision of medical treatment, the reimbursement of expenses or provision of insurance by an employer will be a taxable benefit.
-The reason being that the provision of health-related benefits inevitably have private elements to them.
+Unless one of the tax exemptions outlined below applies, the provision of medical treatment, the reimbursement of expenses or provision of insurance by an employer will be a taxable benefit.
+The reason being that the provision of health-related benefits inevitably has a private element to it.
+It is the availability of the benefit, and not necessarily its usage, which creates an income tax charge.

-An employer may take out a medical insurance policy to cover his employees which may or may not include cover for members of the employees’ families.
+An employer may take out a medical insurance policy to cover their employees which may or may not include cover for members of the employees’ families.
 Such insurance cover is a taxable benefit.

 The amount of the taxable benefit is the cost to the employer of providing the insurance cover.
-Typically, the cost to the employer will be clear from the insurance policy.
-In some circumstances the employer may take out a group insurance policy where the cost of each individual employee’s insurance is not clear.
-In such a circumstance HMRC will accept a reasonable apportionment of the costs between each employee covered.
+Typically, the cost to the employer will be clear from the insurance policy and is often based on the age of the employee.
+In some circumstances, the employer may take out a group insurance policy where the cost of each individual employee’s insurance is not clear.
+In such a circumstance, HMRC will accept a reasonable apportionment of the costs between each employee covered.
 This is in line with the general rule in ITEPA 2003, s 204 which allows for a reasonable apportionment of costs where an expense relates partly to the provision of a benefit for an employee and partly to other matters.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.